RoboCup-SSL/ssl-game-controller/cmd/ssl-team-client/README.md

 The controller sends a token with each reply.
 It must be included in the next request, when using the signature.
 The token is required to avoid replay attacks.

 If a public key is present for the team name provided during registration, a signature is required.
 Else, the signature is ignored.
 The controller reply indicates, if the last request could be verified.

+### A note to security
+There are currently two ways to secure the connection.
+Both are optional.
+And actually, even if you implement both, the connection is not 100% secure.
+This is, because the game-controller will be accessible by everyone during a tournament.
+So putting a private key/secret on the game-controller PC is no solution, as we can not keep it private.

+If you provide your public key and keep your private key secret, all messages, sent by you, can be verified by the game-controller.
+So, only you can change a keeper or reply to an advantage choice.
+However, messages from the game-controller can not be verified.
+They might even be dropped.
+Using TLS makes it a bit harder to manipulate the connection with quite little effort (because most languages have libraries for it), but the server key could still be stolen from the game-controller computer.

+You have the choice to either skip the security layers completely and trust the community or to implement one or two of the security layers, just to be sure.
+Providing the public key will at least help in avoiding that other teams accidentally connect as a wrong team.

+Ideas on how to make the protocol more secure without making it significantly more complex are welcome.

 ## Sample client
 The sample client, that is included in this folder, can be used to test the connection.
 It can be run with